 What Is Spray Foam Insulation?

 Spray foam insulation is a material that is sprayed into the roof space where it expands and hardens, creating an airtight seal.
-It’s known for its ability to prevent heat loss, reduce energy bills, and block out draughts.
-There are two main types:
+It’s known for its ability to prevent heat loss, reduce energy bills, and block out draughts, making it an attractive option for homeowners looking to improve the energy efficiency of their properties.
+There are two main types of spray foam insulation:

-While spray foam has these benefits, it can also cause issues, particularly in relation to property value and mortgage approval.
+While spray foam insulation offers significant benefits, including improved energy efficiency, reduced noise, and better temperature control, it can also cause issues, particularly in relation to property value and mortgage approval.

 Why Lenders Are Cautious About Spray Foam Insulation